$w.onReady(function () { $(document).on('mouseleave', function (e) { if (e.clientY < 10) { $w('#exitPopup').open(); } }); });

 Eran Agam (b.
 1978)

 From tech to art at 47 years old, because I just love to paint.
 At 47, I left a long career in tech and data to return to my first love: painting.
 I was born in Jerusalem, the cradle of modern culture, a city rich in history and art.
-From a young age, I taught myself to paint, and my childhood dream was to pursue art in New York.
+From a young age I taught myself to paint, and my childhood dream was to pursue art in New York.
 Although I arrived there at 21, life and circumstances led me into the tech world, where I built a 25-year career in analytics, but also a creative one, at places like The New York Times and Fiverr.
-This career provided financial success, but my passion for creation never disappeared; it remained hidden, waiting for the right moment to burst forth.
-The tech world, the engine of the economy, is an endless race for success, investments, IPOs, and exits.
-In recent years, I found myself increasingly asking: how much is enough?
+This career provided financial success, but my passion for creation never disappeared; it remained dormant, waiting for the right moment to resurface.
+The tech world, the engine of the modern economy, is an endless race for success, investments, IPOs and exits.
+In recent years I found myself increasingly asking: How much is enough?
 What do we really need to be happy?
-Thus, I found the freedom and renewed passion to dedicate myself fully to painting, taking the risk of losing all my material achievements.
-My work explores the relentless pursuit of consumption, the dominance of brands, the excesses of modern life, and the continuous hunger for more.
-Yet, amid all this chaos, I also find moments of beauty, capturing the unexpected grace that emerges.
-I draw much inspiration from artists like Warhol, Basquiat, and Haring, and I see art as a powerful tool to provoke thought, highlight injustices, and create change, all while preserving the complex and chaotic beauty of culture and the human spirit.
-This new website marks my first step into the public light, and I hope that anyone who finds it entertaining, inspiring, or both will take a few minutes to share their thoughts, either here or on any of the social media links.
+That questioning gave me the clarity and the courage to step away from everything and devote myself fully to painting, even at the risk of losing all the material achievements I had accumulated.
+My work explores the aesthetics of chaos, consumption, material abundance, a hunger for more, alongside the nature of beauty itself: the colors, shapes and the way light creates form and depth.
+And above all, I just like to paint pretty images.
+I draw inspiration from artists like Andy Warhol, whose work examined the influence and dominance of brands; Gustav Klimt, whose masterful use of symbolism and color continues to shape my understanding of beauty and visual storytelling; and above all Caravaggio, for his dramatic use of light and shade and his pure talent.
+This website marks my first step into the public light, and I hope that anyone who finds it entertaining, inspiring or both will take a moment to share their thoughts, here or on any of my social channels.

 bottom of page